Jahia/provisioning-tutorials/README.md

 Each folder in this repository contains all the necessary elements to start a Jahia environment following different use cases, these examples serves as proof-of-principles and are not meant at being used "as-is" for production environment.
 Instead they contain useful piece of information that can be later adapted to your use case.

+Examples are sorted by complexity, with 01 being the most simple example.

 ## Documentation

 The provisioning API is documented on the Academy [ADD LINK ONCE PUBLISHED]